NSW Newborn Screening Program

-The purpose of newborn screening is to test all newborns for a number of treatable genetic metabolic disorders.
-Each year the Program tests more than 90,000 babies and detects about 90 who need urgent assessment and treatment.
+Each year the Program tests over 100,000 babies and detects about 100 who need urgent assessment and treatment.

 Newborn screening tests are free.
 The tests are not compulsory, and parents may refuse the test on behalf of their baby, but this could unnecessarily risk the baby's health.

 Read more information about the tests used in Disorders we test for.